Daily Weather Forecast For Roosevelt - NewsBreak

 Daily Weather Forecast For Roosevelt

-ROOSEVELT, NY(Updated at 8am ET)Here's your weather forecast for the next four days.
+ROOSEVELT, UT(Updated at 8am ET)Here's your weather forecast for the next four days.

 Sunday, August 22